-Indonesia’s third biggest city, Surabaya is located on the central northeast coast of Java.
+Indonesia’s third biggest city Surabaya, is located on the central northeast coast of Java.
 It was once the biggest city in the Dutch East Indies colony, competing with the likes of Singapore and Hong Kong.
 It is known locally as the “City of Freedom” because it was here on the city streets that the bloody Battle of Surabaya was fought between Indonesian pro-independence fighters and British troops in November 1945.
 The battle marked the turning point for Indonesia’s fight for independence.
-Surabaya is still an important port city but these days its proudly and distinctly Indonesian with an abundance of fading Dutch colonial buildings, a bustling Chinatown and an old Arab Quarter serving as reminders of its colourful past.
+Surabaya is still an important port city, but these days, it is proudly and distinctly Indonesian with an abundance of fading Dutch colonial buildings, a bustling Chinatown and an old Arab Quarter serving as reminders of its colourful past.

 Madura Island lies directly opposite Surabaya and forms part of the East Java region.
 The cable-stayed Suramadu Bridge connecting Madura to the mainland is arguably Indonesia’s single most impressive piece of infrastructure.